googleapis/java-spanner/session-and-channel-pool-configuration.md

 ### Session Leak
 A Spanner object of the Client Library has a limit on the number of maximum sessions.
 For example the default value of `MaxSessions` in the Java Client Library is 400.
-You can configure these values at the time of Client side Database object creation by passing in the `SessionPoolOptions`.
+You can configure these values at the time of creating a `Spanner` instance by setting custom `SessionPoolOptions`.
 When all the sessions are checked out of the session pool, every new transaction has to wait until a session is returned to the pool.
 If a session is never returned to the pool (hence causing a session leak), the transactions will have to wait indefinitely and your application will be blocked.